code-n-debug/cnd-blogs/06. Create Database Migration using KnexJS/README.md

 ```

 [Knex](http://knexjs.org/) creates `knex_migrations` and `knex_migrations_lock` tables.
-This tables keeps track all the migration that has been done in your database through knex commands.
+These tables keep track of all the migration that has been done in your database through knex commands.

 # [Knex](http://knexjs.org/#Migrations-rollback) Rollback